Mythic-Projects/Titanium/README.md

-[Paper-0353] Send nearby packets from world player list not server by Mystiflow [Paper-0361] Async Chunk Loading and Generation by Aikar [Paper-0362] Prevent mob spawning from loading/generating chunks by Shane Freeder [Paper-0374] Add Stricter Client Sign limits by Aikar [Paper-0387] Reduce memory footprint of NBTTagCompound by Spottedleaf [Paper-0797] Use Velocity compression and cipher natives by Elier
+[Paper-0353] Send nearby packets from world player list not server by Mystiflow [Paper-0361] Async Chunk Loading and Generation by Aikar [Paper-0362] Prevent mob spawning from loading/generating chunks by Shane Freeder [Paper-0369] Prevent rayTrace from loading chunks by Aikar [Paper-0374] Add Stricter Client Sign limits by Aikar [Paper-0387] Reduce memory footprint of NBTTagCompound by Spottedleaf [Paper-0797] Use Velocity compression and cipher natives by Elier